Native Bird Care & Rescue in Central Oregon

 • Easy to catch

-• Sitting still on the ground
+• Sitting or laying on the ground

 • Sitting or lying out in the open